vishnusrsh/vishnusrsh/README.md

 ---

-## ✍️ Fun Fact
+## ✨ Dev Quote

-> “Artificial Intelligence is not just a field.
-It’s the future we’re building with code.”
+> “Code is like humor.
+When you have to explain it, it’s bad.” – Cory House

 ---